-- maintenance of an adequate ratio between economic and non-economic goals (depending on the role, but in general at least one goal should be non-economic); - qualitative measures must be accompanied by an ex ante indication of objective parameters to be considered in the evaluation, the descriptions of expected performance and the person in charge for the evaluation: - non-economic quantitative measures should be related to an area for which the employee perceives a direct link between her/his performance and the trend of the indicator; - among the non-financial goals (quantitative and qualitative), include, where relevant, goals related to Risk as well as to Compliance (e.g. credit quality, operational risks, application of MIFID principles, products sales quality, respect of the customer, Anti Money Laundering requirements fulfillment); - set and communicate ex-ante clear and pre-defined parameters as drivers of individual performance; - avoidance of incentives with excessively short timeframes (e.g. less than three months); - promotion of a customer-centric approach which places customer needs and satisfaction at the forefront and which will not constitute an incentive to sell unsuitable products to clients; - take into account, even in remuneration systems of the external networks (financial advisors), the principles of fairness in relation with customers, management of legal and reputational risks, protection and loyalty of customers, compliance with the provisions of law, regulatory requirements, and applicable self-regulations; - create incentives that are appropriate in avoiding potential conflicts of interest with customers, considering fairness in dealing with customers and the endorsement of appropriate business conduct; - economic goals must be avoided for Company Control Functions10 and individual goals set for employees in these functions shall reflect primarily the performance of their own function and be independent of results of monitored areas, in order to avoid conflict of interest;
+- maintenance of an adequate ratio between economic and non-economic goals (depending on the role, but in general at least one goal should be non-economic); - qualitative measures must be accompanied by an ex ante indication of objective parameters to be considered in the evaluation, the descriptions of expected performance and the person in charge for the evaluation; - non-economic quantitative measures should be related to an area for which the employee perceives a direct link between her/his performance and the trend of the indicator; - among the non-economic goals (quantitative and qualitative), include, where relevant, goals related to Risk as well as to Compliance (e.g. credit quality, operational risks, application of MiFID principles, products sales quality, respect of the customer, Anti Money Laundering requirements fulfillment); - set and communicate ex-ante clear and pre-defined parameters as drivers of individual performance; - avoidance of incentives with excessively short timeframes (e.g. less than three months): - promotion of a customer-centric approach which places customer needs and satisfaction at the forefront and which will not constitute an incentive to sell unsuitable products to clients; - take into account, even in remuneration systems of the external networks (financial advisors), the principles of fairness in relation with customers, management of legal and reputational risks, protection and loyalty of customers, compliance with the provisions of law, regulatory requirements, and applicable self-regulations; - create incentives that are appropriate in avoiding potential conflicts of interest with customers, considering fairness in dealing with customers and the endorsement of appropriate business conduct; - economic goals must be avoided for Corporate Control Functions, for Human Resources and Manager in Charge of Drafting the Company Financial Reports and individual goals set for employees in these functions shall reflect primarily the performance of their own function and be independent of results of monitored areas, in order to avoid conflict of interest; - 8.
+Meaning Internal Audit, Risk Management and Compliance functions, pursuant to Bank of Italy Circular n.
+285 of December 17, 2013, 25th update of October 23, 2018.
+Where CRO roles cover - remuneration/incentives for relevant subjects - 10.
+E.g. Accounting/Tax structures.
+Where CFO roles cover also Financial Statements preparation, possible economic measures have to be chosen in a conflict avoidance perspective.